 What Is Stamp Duty Malaysia?

-First off, you need to know that it’s divided into two categories:
+First of all, you need to know that it’s divided into two categories:

 Ad Valorem Duties are variable costs based on the value of a transaction that legal documents represent.
 These include taxes such as those based on the value of a property transfer or loan agreement.

-What this basically means is, stamp duty is applicable at a fixed tier for the instrument of transfer (Fixed Duties) AND on a variable cost, depending on the value on the loan agreement (Ad Valorem Duties).
+What this means is, stamp duty is applicable at a fixed tier for the instrument of transfer (Fixed Duties) AND on a variable cost, depending on the value of the loan agreement (Ad Valorem Duties).

-Stamp duty is a tax based on specific tiers, with its own percentage for each level.
-The tiers are as follows (with effect from 2019):
+Stamp duty is a tax based on specific tiers, with its percentage for each level.
+The tiers are as follows: